SAP/cloud-security-services-integration-library/README.md

 ## Usage
-Typical applications consist of a server providing the HTML content and one or more application serving REST APIs used by the application.
-Web application use the OAuth Authorization Code Flow for interactive authentication:
+Typical web applications consist of a gateway server serving HTML content to the user client and one or more servers behind the gateway providing REST APIs.
+The gateway server acts as OAuth2 client executing an OAuth2 Authorization Code Flow to retrieve an access token when a new user client session is created.
+Requests from the user client are correlated with a session id on the gateway server which appends the access token to subsequent requests and forwards them to the REST APIs.
+The session flow looks as follows:
-1. A user accesses the web application using a browser or mobile device
+1. A user accesses the web application using a browser or mobile device which begins a new server session.
-2. The web application (in typical SAP Business Technology Platform scenario, this is an application router) acts as OAuth client and redirects requests to the OAuth server for authentication
+2. The web application redirects the user client to the OAuth2 server for authentication.
+In typical SAP Business Technology Platform scenarios, this is handled by an application router.
+Upon authentication, the web application receives an authorization code from the user client issued by the OAuth2 server.
-3. Upon authentication, the web application uses the code issued by the authorization server to request an access token
+3. An access token is retrieved from the OAuth2 server in exchange for the authorization code.
-4. The web application uses the access token to request data from the OAuth resource server.
-The OAuth resource server validates the token using online or offline validation.
+4. The web application uses the access token to access resources on an OAuth2 resource server via a REST API.
+The OAuth2 resource server validates the token using online or offline validation to restrict access to the API.

 ![OAuth 2.0 Authorization code flow](docs/oauth.png)

-OAuth resource servers (as the one in step 4) require libraries for validating access tokens.
+OAuth2 resource servers (as the one in step 4) require libraries for validating access tokens.

 ### 2.1.
 Token Validation
 Key features:
-* Automatic OAuth2 service configuration based on BTP service bindings found in environment
+* Automatic OAuth2 service configuration based on SAP BTP service bindings found in the environment
-* OAuth2 Token Validation based on the SAP BTP service binding attributes
+* OAuth2 Token Validation based on these service configurations
 * Easy access to principal and token claims within request handlers
 * Automatic or sample integrations for common web application frameworks (i.e. Java EE / Spring Security)